sohomdatta1/sohomdatta1.github.io/index.md

 ## Hobbies

-When I'm not tinkering with tech, I like to spend my time doing photography and writing about [Indian topics at Wikimedia](https://en.wikipedia.org/wiki/Special:Contributions/Sohom_Datta).
+When I'm not tinkering with tech, I like to spend my time doing photography and writing about [indian and computer security topics at Wikimedia](https://en.wikipedia.org/wiki/Special:Contributions/Sohom_Datta).
 I have a [instagram](https://instagram.com/dattasohom) where I infrequently post cool pictures that I might have taken.

 All pictures released by me on social media should be considered to be under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless noted otherwise.
 This means that you should provide attribution if you plan to use the pictures anywhere other than for your own personal use.